SolaceProducts/pubsubplus-gke-quickstart/README.md

 * For a multi-node GKE-cluster in a single GCP zone, specify `-n = 3` as the number of nodes per zone and a single `-z <zone>`.
 * If you want the HA cluster spread across three zones within a region - which is the configuration recommended for production situations - specify the three zones as per the example below, but leave the number of nodes per zone at the default value of 1.
 * The default cluster name is `solace-cluster` which can be changed by specifying the `-c <cluster name>` command line argument.
 * The default machine type is "n1-standard-4".
 To use a different [Google machine type](https://cloud.google.com/compute/docs/machine-types ), specify `-m <machine-type>`.
-Note that the [minimum CPU and memory requirements](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) must be satisfied for the targeted event broker size.
+Ensure to meet the [CPU and memory requirements](//github.com/SolaceProducts/pubsubplus-kubernetes-quickstart/blob/master/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements).
 * The default node OS image type is Ubuntu.
 Specify [other node image type](https://cloud.google.com/kubernetes-engine/docs/concepts/node-images ) using `-i <image-type>`

 > **Important:** if connecting Solace brokers across GCP regions, there is a known issue affecting TCP throughput with the default node OS image type Ubuntu and default settings.
 In this case additionally specify the node image as Container-Optimized OS (cos) and a flag to apply performance tuning: `-i cos -p`.